mikaelxu/japanschoolexperience/src/pages/faq.md

 ## General Questions

 ### What is the Japan School Experience program?
-The Japan School Experience program offers students the opportunity to immerse themselves in Japanese education and culture by attending local schools.
+The Japan School Experience program offers students the opportunity to immerse themselves in 100% authentic Japanese education and culture by attending local schools.

 ### Who can participate?
 We are accepting Primary 5-6 or Secondary 1-3 students for 2025 to participate in our program.
 English communication skills are required.